-D. Time within which these goals may be achieved for individuals in each priority category within the order; and n.
-Goals and Plans for Distribution of title VI Funds
+D. Time within which these goals may be achieved for individuals in each priority category within the order; and

 E. How individuals with the most significant disabilities are selected for services before all other individuals with disabilities

 2. If the designated State unit has elected to serve eligible individuals, regardless of any established order of selection, who require specific services or equipment to maintain employment